Introduction to Decorator in Python

 return "Sorry number cannot be divided by zero"

-In the above program, we have passed two-parameter x and y in the wrapper function and we are performing division between them.
+In the above program, we have passed two-parameter x and y in the wrapper function, and we are performing division between them.
 We are checking if the value of the y is 0 or not.
-If the value is 0 then we are returning the custom message, and if the value is not zero then the if condition will be ignored and the operation will be carried out in the original function without any error.
-So we can say that we are catching error using a decorator otherwise python must have given error.
+If the value is 0, then we are returning the custom message, and if the value is not zero, then the if condition will be ignored, and the operation will be carried out in the original function without any error.
+So we can say that we are catching error using a decorator; otherwise, python must have given an error.

 Example #3 – Decorator using Class

 print("Hello, How are you! ",username.name)